Travel without borders – get to know the village of Schengen | DW | 21.05.2019

 With frequent changes of scenery and elevation, the hike is challenging but rewarding.
 For those interested in learning more about the area, information placards tell visitors about the local flora, fauna and geological makeup of the area.
 Towards the end of the hike, you also walk past former gypsum mines.

-Back in Schengen I wanted a look at the other aspect that makes this village so attractive.
-I therefore met up with a local winemaker.
+Back in Schengen I wanted a look at the other aspect that makes this village so attractive: It's winemaking.

 Moselle wine in a no-frills cellar